Kernix13/basic-mysql-statements/README.md

 END
 ```

-STORED PROCEDURE: use when you are trying to string together multiple operations.
+**STORED PROCEDURE**: use when you are trying to string together multiple operations.

 Example: